sethdeckard/m3u8/README.md

 * Automatically generates the audio/video codec string based on names and options you are familar with.
 * Provides validation of input when adding playlists or segments.
 * Allows all options to be configured on a playlist (caching, version, etc.)
-* Supports I-Frames (Intra frames) and Byte Ranges in Segments.
-* Supports subtitles, closed captions, alternate audio and video, and comments.
-# Supports Session Data in master playlists.
-* Supports keys for encrypted media segments (EXT-X-KEY).
-* Supports EXT-X-DISCONTINUITY in media segments.
 * Can write playlist to an IO object (StringIO/File, etc) or access string via to_s.
 * Can read playlists into a model (Playlist and Items) from an IO object.
 * Any tag or attribute supported by the object model is supported both parsing and generation of m3u8 playlists.

-## Missing (but planned) Features
+* Supports I-frames (Intra frames) and byte ranges in Segments.
+* Supports subtitles, closed captions, alternate audio and video, and comments.
+* Supports session data in master playlists.
+* Supports keys for encrypted media segments (EXT-X-KEY, EXT-SESSION-KEY).

+## HLS Spec Status (version 17)
+### Implemented:
+* EXTM3U
+* EXT-X-VERSION
+* EXTINF
+* EXT-X-BYTERANGE
+* EXT-X-DISCONTINUITY
+* EXT-X-KEY
+* EXT-X-MAP
+* EXT-X-PROGRAM-DATE-TIME
+* EXT-X-TARGETDURATION
+* EXT-X-MEDIA-SEQUENCE
+* EXT-X-ENDLIST
+* EXT-X-PLAYLIST-TYPE
+* EXT-X-I-FRAMES-ONLY
+* EXT-X-MEDIA
+* EXT-X-STREAM-INF
+* EXT-X-I-FRAME-STREAM-INF
+* EXT-X-SESSION-DATA
+* EXT-X-SESSION-KEY

+### TODO:
+* EXT-X-DISCONTINUITY-SEQUENCE
+* EXT-X-INDEPENDENT-SEGMENTS
+* EXT-X-START

+## Roadmap
+* Add the last remaining tags for latest version of the spec.
 * Validation of all attributes and their values to match the rules defined in the spec.
-* Still missing support for a few tags and attributes.
+* Support for different versions of spec, defaulting to latest.

 ## Contributing